270 to win – Biden: 284 Trump: 214

 The voice of each voter and state matters, but eleven states have been identified as battlegrounds to pay attention to.
 These include Arizona, Florida, Georgia, Iowa, Michigan, Nevada, North Carolina, Pennsylvania, Ohio, Texas and Wisconsin.
 Swing states in the Southeast are expected to quickly count and report their results, Midwestern and Western states will likely release later on election night, but counting all votes across the country could possibly take days.

-Although this provides an overview of when polling closes and counting begins, results will likely take more than one day to count.
+Although polling closes and counting begins today, results will likely take more than one day to count.
 Both candidates are prepared to address the nation in the case of victory, but it remains unclear when one will officially receive the 270 electoral votes required to win.
+The Associated Press has projected outcomes for the election per their connections.
+These are NOT verified results and are only reflective of election calls before a winner was declared.
+Other states may continue to finalize a lead afterwards.

 Trump lost the election with 214 votes from Kentucky (8), West Virginia (5), South Carolina (9), Oklahoma (7), Tennessee (11), Mississippi (6), Alabama (9), Arkansas (6), Indiana (11), Wyoming (3), South Dakota (3), North Dakota (3), Louisiana (8), Nebraska (5), Kansas (6), Missouri (10), Idaho (4), Utah (6), Ohio (18), Montana (3), Iowa (6), Florida (29) and Texas (38).